apm-denizens/dsc80-project3-notebook/README.md

 (2nd pivot)
 Pivot table of average kills per position depending on if they are on the Blue or Red side of a match.
 Trend observed is that the Blue side gets higher kills on average across all positions.

+## NMAR Analysis

+State whether you believe there is a column in your dataset that is NMAR.
+Explain your reasoning and any additional data you might want to obtain that could explain the missingness (thereby making it MAR).
+Make sure to explicitly use the term “NMAR.”

+We believe the 'url' column may be NMAR.
+There are urls that exist for every competitive match, which will documenent match information.
+However, after checking the unique domain names in the url column, it would appear that the only the 2 sites mentioned are: lpl.qq.com & matchhistory.na.leagueoflegends.com.

+The missingness of the url value depends on whether there is a url for the match that is documented on one of these two sites.
+In other words, the missingness of the url depends on part of the url itself, i.e. the value of the url.

+## MCAR Analysis

+<iframe src="assets/ban2_by_missingness_of_ban1.html" width="100%" height="500px" frameBorder=0></iframe>

+<iframe src="assets/result_by_missingness_of_ban1.html" width="100%" height="500px" frameBorder=0></iframe>